The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Introduction

 Reinforcement learning (RL) strives to learn desirable sequential decisions based on trial-and-error interactions with an unknown environment.
 As a fast-growing subfield of artificial intelligence, it has achieved remarkable success in a variety of applications, such as networked systems \citep{qu2022scalable}, trading \citep{park2015adaptive}, operations research \citep{de2003greedy,pan2023adjustable,zhao2021learning}, large language model alignment \citep{koubaa2023gpt,ziegler2019fine}, healthcare \citep{liu2019deep,fatemi2021medical}, robotics and control \citep{kober2013reinforcement,mnih2013playing}.
 Due to the unprecedented dimensionality of the state-action space, the issue of data efficiency inevitably lies at the core of modern RL practice.
 A large portion of recent efforts in RL has been directed towards designing sample-efficient algorithms and understanding the fundamental statistical bottleneck for a diverse range of RL scenarios.

-While standard RL has been heavily investigated recently, its use can be significantly hampered in practice due to the sim-to-real gap or uncertainty \citep{bertsimas2019adaptive}; for instance, a policy learned in an ideal, nominal environment might fail catastrophically when the deployed environment is subject to small changes in task objectives or adversarial perturbations \citep{zhang2020robust,klopp2017robust,mahmood2018benchmarking}.
-Consequently, in addition to maximizing the long-term cumulative reward, robustness emerges as another critical goal for RL, especially in high-stakes applications such as robotics, autonomous driving, clinical trials, financial investments, and so on.
-Towards achieving this, distributionally robust RL \citep{iyengar2005robust,nilim2005robust,xu2012distributionally,bauerle2022distributionally,cai2016robust}, which leverages insights from distributionally robust optimization and supervised learning \citep{rahimian2019distributionally,gao2020finite,bertsimas2018data,duchi2018learning,blanchet2019quantifying,chen2019distributionally,lam2019recovering}, becomes a natural yet versatile framework; the aim is to learn a policy that performs well even when the deployed environment deviates from the nominal one in the face of environment uncertainty.
+While standard RL has been heavily investigated with enriched understanding, its use can be significantly hampered in practice due to the sim-to-real gap or environment uncertainty \citep{bertsimas2019adaptive}; for instance, a policy learned in an ideal, nominal environment might fail catastrophically when the deployed environment is subject to small changes in task objectives or adversarial perturbations \citep{zhang2020robust,klopp2017robust,mahmood2018benchmarking}.
+This challenge is particularly pronounced in many classical operations research problems where decision-making under uncertainty is paramount.
+Consequently, in addition to maximizing the long-term cumulative reward, robustness emerges as another critical goal for RL.
+This is especially true in high-stakes applications such as supply chain management (e.g., inventory control under uncertain demand \citep{federgruen1999combined}), revenue management (e.g., dynamic pricing with unknown market behaviors \citep{morales2012revenue,bitran2003overview}), and financial portfolio management \citep{delage2010distributionally}.
+Towards achieving this, distributionally robust RL \citep{iyengar2005robust,nilim2005robust,xu2012distributionally,bauerle2022distributionally}, which leverages insights from distributionally robust optimization and supervised learning \citep{rahimian2019distributionally,gao2020finite,bertsimas2018data,duchi2021learning,blanchet2019quantifying,chen2019distributionally,lam2019recovering}, becomes a natural yet versatile framework; the aim is to learn a policy that performs well even when the deployed environment deviates from the nominal one in the face of environment uncertainty.